icse-tamil-translations/icse-tamil-translations.github.io/texts/sarithra-sambavangal/chapter-06.md

+---
+title: Sarithra Sambavangal - Chapter 6
+---

 ## Chapter 6
 Author: Vaandu Mama
 Translator: Vishard

 ---

-Today our country is riddled with food shortages and Farmer's protests.
+Today our country is riddled with food shortages.
 But many centuries ago, an Indian had worked on land reforms, devising a system to measure land-tax and eradicated the suffering of the farmers.

 His name was Raja Thodarmal.
 Famed as one of the 9 gems of Akbar's court.
 He was not born into royalty.
 He was born in present day Uttar Pradesh's Sitapur District, in a village called Laharpur.
 During that time, the government officials used to exploit the poor farmers for too much land-tax.
 Thodarmal did not like this at all.
 He used to argue "To run the country, tax money is required.
 But to get this money the poor farmer's should not suffer".
 Although Thodarmal was a poor steward in his area, he used to advise his superiors on ways to gather land-tax without burdening the farmers.

 As time went by Thodarmal's ability reached the ears of Akbar.
 In the year 1573 Akbar successfully conquered Gujarat.
 Akbar left the responsibility of guarding his new territory and getting the land-tax in the hands of Thodarmal.
 Thodarmal measured the lands and graded them based on their produce.
 The land-tax would be gathered based on this assessment.
 In around two years, this system became very profitable.
 The farmers were ready to pay the tax, which was now fairly charged and the royal coffers filled with the tax money.
 Akbar was so impressed with Thodarmal that he handed the responsibility of collecting tax for the whole of the kingdom to him.
 Thodarmal was honoured with the title 'Raja'.